gendelbendel/node-dragons-of-mugloar/README.md

 * Inconsistent return results, between `GET /api/game/${gameId}` and `GET /api/game`: gameId is either a string or number respectively.
 The former is not a documented API endpoint, which may be part of the reason why this issue occurs (route not being updated, not being supported, etc)
 * Inconsistent return results, between `GET /api/game/${gameId}` and `GET /api/game`: knight.name changes depending on which call you make.
 The former is not a documented API endpoint, which may be part of the reason why this issue occurs (route not being updated, not being supported, etc)
 * When using `GET /api/game/${gameId}` gameId can be non-numerical.
 My intuition believes this may affect the above two bugs as well.

+Note for the above bugs: It wasn't an endpoint that was absolutely necessary to use for the solution, and in my end solution I did not even use it.
 * The "FOG" weather report code seems to display as "FUNDEFINEDG" instead.
 Strange issue.
+Perhaps it is intended to filter out tests looking for a length of 3 in the weather code?

 ## Questions ##
 * What is the varX-Rating used for on the `GET weather/api/report/${gameId}` page?
 The numbers seem to be associated with the weather code somehow.
 * Name generation may be based on current location, though my guess is that it is probably related to the server's location, not the client's.
+Curious to see other regions running this and coming across different locations for the knight's names.